You can attach your Amazon EBS volume to one of your instances in the same Availability Zone.

 For consistent and predictable bandwidth use cases, use EBS-optimized or 10 Gigabit network connectivity instances and General Purpose (SSD) or Provisioned IOPS (SSD) volumes.
 Follow the guidance in the Amazon EC2 Instance Configuration topic to match the IOPS you have provisioned for your volumes to the bandwidth available from your instances for maximum performance.
 For RAID configurations, many administrators find that arrays larger than 8 volumes have diminished performance returns due to increased I/O overhead; test your individual application performance and tune it as required.

-For increased capacity use cases, you can attach many more volumes, but attaching more than 40 volumes (this quantity is only possible on Linux instances; see Windows-specific Volume Limits for Windows instances) may result in boot failures.
+For increased capacity use cases, you can attach many more volumes, but attaching more than 40 volumes (this quantity is only possible on Linux instances) might result in boot failures.
 If you experience boot problems on an instance with many volumes attached, you can stop the instance, detach any volumes that are non-essential to the boot process, and then reattach them after the instance is running.